nriddiford/cv/README.md

 #### 2014
 Evolutionary innovation by rewiring of gene networks - origin of sense organs in the vertebrate new head.
 **Riddiford, N.**.; Schlosser,G. (2014) Evolutionary innovation by rewiring of gene networks - origin of sense organs in the vertebrate new head.
-5th Meeting der European Society for Evolutionary Developmental Biology (EED), Vienna, 22.-25.7.2014: Abstract [Details]
+European Society for Evolutionary Developmental Biology (EED), Vienna, 22.-25.7.2014: Abstract

 ## Other